-Strings in Figure 2:

-CCCC1-Shape_aspect.name=’single element’ should be shape_aspect.description = ’unified geometric item’

-DDDD2-Shape_aspect.description=’gdt terminal bottom pin 1’ (should be shape_aspect.id as it will be unique in the context of the package)<<<<This is a change from last meeting

-Shape_representation.name=’3d bound volume shape’

-Property_definition.name=’definition’

-Description_attribute.attribute_value=’part feature template shape model’

-Strings in Figure 3:

-CCCC2Shape_aspect.name=’single element’(should be shape_aspect.id = ‘gdt body length 1’))<<<<This is a change from last meeting

-DDDD2Shape_aspect.description=’gdt body length 1’(should be ’unified geometric item’)<<<<this is a change from last meeting.

-Shape_representation.name=’3d bound volume shape’

 Figures 2 and 3 illustrate the representation of a package_terminal and package_body respectively in the ‘assembly-style’ package structure, in which each has a 3d shape represented by an advanced_brep_shape_representation.
 Note that in Figure 2, multiple instances of package_terminal will often share a single package_terminal_template_definition and each terminal template definition will have its own associated shape_representation.
 Multiple terminals sharing a single geometric model would use a single terminal template definition, and other common attributes such as lead form.
-For example, if a given package has 64 similar gullwing terminals, and a single thermal pad, there would be a total of 65 instances of package_terminal and two terminal template definitions, each with its own shape representation.
+For example, if a given package has 64 similar gull wing terminals, and a single thermal pad, there would be a total of 65 instances of package_terminal and two terminal template definitions, each with its own shape representation.
 For each individual terminal, the usage_concept_usage_relationship (a subtype of mapped_item) positions the terminal within the shape representation of the package.
 The mapping_target and mapping_source attributes specify the geometric placement operation for the terminal.

 The alternative common geometric representation of a package model would be based on a single geometric model, most commonly a single manifold_solid_brep within a single shape_representation.

-Strings in Figure 4:

-DDDDShape_aspect.name=’single element’ (should be shape_aspect.description = ’unified geometric item’)<<<<this is a change from last meeting.

-Advanced_brep_shape_representation.name=’3d bound volume shape’

 Figure 4 illustrates that scenario.
 In that scenario, the relationship between the individual package terminals and package body and their associated geometry in the shape representation of the package would typically be expressed with the mechanism of the item_identified_representation_usage (or a relevant subtype).
 This would most commonly result in a binding of groups of faces in the shape representation of the package to each of the terminals and body.
 This representation presents challenges for applications that must leverage and/or identify common geometry across similar terminals.
 Nevertheless, it does simplify several aspects of the geometric representation, and would be commonly encountered in 3D models provided by component suppliers, such as connector vendors.
 Each of the common package model representations (single vs. multiple solid) requires a specific mechanism in STEP for associating faces of the geometric model with the applicable GD&T elements.

 Shape_aspects used in the representation of GD&T annotations